Useful information for patients and interested parties

 https://link.springer.com/article/10.1007/s00108-022-01371-3

-There is no reliable data available on the prognosis of Long COVID.
-One of the reasons for this is that the results of previous studies cannot be applied to the entire population.
-Initial studies show that many people with Long COVID have symptoms that go away or disappear in the first few months.
-However, the symptoms can also last longer than 12 months.
+The prognosis of Long COVID cannot be conclusively determined yet.
+This is partly because the results of the studies until now cannot be applied to the entire population.
+Various studies have various indications that symptoms of Long COVID recede or disappear completely in many long haulers in the first few months.
+But the symptoms can also persist longer than 12 months.

 What is ME/CFS?